-Recently Google released the first Android 12 Developer Preview for supported Google Pixel phones.
-The Android 12 DP targets developers and enthusiasts who want to test the upcoming Android update before others.
-Also, it is fairly easy to install Android 12 Developer Preview on Google Pixel phones.
-And if you have also updated your phone to Android 12 and want to roll back for any reason.
-Then here you will know how to downgrade Android 12 Developer Preview to Android 11 on Google Pixel.
+Google released Android 12 public beta 4.1 for Google Pixel as well as non-Pixel phones.
+The Android 12 Beta 3 targets developers and enthusiasts who want to test the upcoming Android 12 before others.
+Also, it is fairly easy to install Android 12 Beta 4.1 on Google Pixel phones.
+And if you have updated your phone to Android 12 Beta 4.1 and want to roll back for some reason.
+Then here you will know how to downgrade Android 12 Beta to Android 11 stable on Google Pixel.

-If you have a Google Pixel phone then you always have an advantage over any other Android phones as Google allows Pixel users to easily install Android developer previews.
-And you already know it takes many months for other OEMs to provide the same Android update to their phones.
-Not only the installation, but Google also lets you roll back to the previous Android version.
+If you have a Google Pixel phone then you always have an advantage over any other Android phones as you can easily install Android betas on Pixel phones.
+Not only the installation, but Google also lets you roll back to the previous version like Android 12 Beta to Android 11.

 The upcoming Android 12 update is available for Pixel 3 and newer Pixel phones.
-And if you have any of these Pixel phones and want to try the latest Android 12 Developer Preview then check out our installation guide.
-But if you want to downgrade to Android 11 then you can follow this guide.
+And if you have any of these Pixel phones and want to try the latest Android 12 Beta then check out our installation guide.
+But if you want to roll back from Android 12 Beta 4.1 to Android 11 then this guide is for you.

-How to Roll Back from Android 12 to Android 11
+Steps to Downgrade Android 12 Beta to Android 11

 First of all, take a full backup of your phone as the downgrade process will wipe all data from the phone.
 Google Pixel phones are easy to take backup and you can find a guide about it on the Google support page.